Monette (slave)

 Monette, also known as Manette (fl.
-1760s), was a Native American enslaved woman of John Askin.
-She gave birth to three children who were educated and married into prominent families of the Great Lakes regions of present-day Michigan and Ontario, Canada.
-Her son was John Askin Jr. Daughter Catherine married Captain William Robertson, who operated one of Askin's boats, and was married a second time to Robert Hamilton, founder of Queenston, Ontario.
-Daughter Madeline was married to Dr. Robert Richardson, the surgeon of the Queen's Rangers stationed at Fort George.
+1760s), was a Native American woman enslaved by John Askin.
+She gave birth to three educated children and married into prominent families of the Great Lakes regions of present-day Michigan and Ontario, Canada.
+Her son was John Askin Jr. Her daughter Catherine married Captain Samuel Robertson, who operated one of Askin's boats, and was married a second time to Robert Hamilton, founder of Queenston, Ontario.
+Her daughter Madeline was married to Dr. Robert Richardson, the surgeon of the Queen's Rangers stationed at Fort George.